comit-network/comit.network/docs/tutorials/write-a-comit-app.md

 2.  http://127.0.0.1:53164
 ```

-By default `start-env` will create two accounts for both Bitcoin and Ethereum and find them.
+By default `start-env` will create two accounts for both Bitcoin and Ethereum and fund them.
 Initial funding is **10 BTC** and **1000 ETH**.
 We will use these accounts for our maker and taker when creating the maker and taker COMIT-apps.